cloudfoundry/gorouter/README.md

 ## HTTP/2 Support

-The GoRouter does not currently support proxying HTTP/2 connections.
-Requests to backends will be made with HTTP/1.1.
+The GoRouter does not currently support proxying HTTP/2 connections, even over TLS.
+Connections made using HTTP/1.1, either by TLS or cleartext, will be proxied to backends over cleartext.

 ## Logs